 However, on an amateur level, there have been goals scored from dropkicks.
 In most cases, it was more of a fluke, but the goal stands.

 Can a goalkeeper score from a goal kick?

 This is a shock to most, as it would seem like a goal.
 This is not seen much in the professional game, but you are likely to see it in an amateur game.

 Can a goalkeeper score by throwing the ball in the goal?

-A goalkeeper would need a super throw to be able to get the ball down the other end of the field, past all of the players – but anthing is possible in soccer!
+A goalkeeper would need a super throw to be able to get the ball down the other end of the field, past all of the players – but anything is possible in soccer!

 If the keeper throws the ball in the opponent’s goal, it’s not a goal, and a goal kick is awarded to the opposing team.